Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 * Symbionts are critical parts to the reef ecosystem
 * Symbionts and Brevolium are still being classified
 * How this fits into the broader tree
+* If Eunicea flexousa has two species of symbiont present in two seperate populations, could this mean that there are different other corals that have sepereated populations also have multiple symbionts?
+    * how many coral species vs symbiont species identified

 # Conclusion